Many or all companies we feature compensate us. Compensation and editorial

 How much home equity do you need for a HELOC?

-In general, lenders require that you have at least 15% to 20% equity in your home to qualify for a HELOC, but some may require less.
+Lenders generally require that you have at least 15% to 20% equity in your home to qualify for a HELOC because it helps reduce the lender’s risk.
+This threshold ensures there’s a sufficient buffer if your home’s value decreases.

 Your total home equity is calculated as follows: